viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/8_using_http_exposition.rst

 Predefined Error codes
 ----------------------

-For query & command errors some codes have been predefined, but users a free to use new ones, defined codes are mapped to HTTP status codes (defaults to 500).
+For query & command errors some codes have been predefined in class **CoreReasonCode**, but users a free to use new ones, defined codes are mapped to HTTP status codes (defaults to 500).

 | REQUIRED_INPUT (400 - BAD REQUEST)
 | INVALID_INPUT (400 - BAD REQUEST)